 Recommendation that the Broward College District Board of Trustees accept the grant agreement with the Florida Commission of Community Service d/b/a Volunteer Florida for the AmeriCorps Grant for student mentoring at Broward College.
-Fiscal Impact: Net Fiscal Impact \$342,042.00 (\$969,263.00 in revenue from grantor funds less \$627,221.00 in matching funds including cash and/or in-kind contributions from the College).
+Fiscal Impact: Revenue \$1,596,484.00 (\$969,263.00 from grantor funds and \$627,221.00 from matching funds including cash and in-kind contributions from the College).